 Ecommerce is changing the retail experience and the products purchased in-stores.

-While doing our in-store retail experience recon for The State of Digital in Retail research report we noticed a trend toward product customization that has huge implications for brands in the retail space.
+While doing our in-store retail experience research we noticed a trend toward product customization that has huge implications for brands in the retail space.

 What is product customization?